Lok Sabha Election 2019 Phase Two: Key contests between top candidates

 Here is the list of key contenders

-Farooq Abdullah: The former Jammu and Kashmir Chief Minister and National Conference leader Farooq Abdullah will contest from the Srinagar Lok Sabha seat.
+Farooq Abdullah: The former Jammu and Kashmir chief minister and National Conference leader Farooq Abdullah will contest from the Srinagar Lok Sabha seat.
 Srinagar has been the bastion of the National Conference for decades and it was a herculean task to beat the oldest regional party on its own turf despite low polling turnout in 2014 Lok Sabha polls.

 Hema Malini: Bollywood "dream girl" of yesteryears, Hema Malini, is seeking re-election after winning the seat in the 2014 general elections.
 She faces a herculean task this time with the SP-BSP-RLD alliance and the Congress posing a strong challenge.